Redell Olsen: Life and work

+While her focus on rewilding the medieval girdle book generated both an edition of wearable girdle books and a promenade performance with a triptych of headphone tracks (Fossil Oil: a book of hours, 2024), 'her most recent work 'Rough / Ruff' (performed at Goldsmith's College, 2025) engages with the history of the ruff as a wearable fashion object in relation to its materials and associated social constructions, such as sumptuary laws which attempted to regulate the transgressive explosion of Elizabethan ruffs.
+The work develops out of the fact that these ruffs were made from materials that overlap with Elizabethan bookmaking and from the way in which constructions of ruffs can be glimpsed in Elizabethan visual art and writing about this art.
+The ruffs themselves constituted a sign system for fashionable performances in society, on stage and in paintings.
+Olsen’s exploration of the ruff as a form for 21st Century bookmaking writes through aspects of this cultural history to make a hybrid new form of concertina books that exist independently, like the girdle book, as book-works and as wearable art objects.
+She draws on the traditional techniques of bookbinding alongside a more D.I.Y. aesthetic of punk poetic subcultures.
+The intervention in practice Olsen proposes is not to conflate art with writing about art but to make a new wearable form of art writing.

 Olsen's critical work also includes: 'Strategies of Critical Practice: Recent Writing on Experimental and Innovative Poetry by Women' (Signs, 33:2, Winter 2008, 373-87); 'Degrees of Liveness, Live and Electronic Subjects: Leslie Scalapino, Fiona Templeton and Carla Harryman', How2, I.6; 'Kites and Poses: Attitudinal Interfaces in Frank O'Hara and Grace Hartigan' in Robert Hampson and Will Montgomery (eds), Frank O'Hara Now (Liverpool University Press, 2010), 178-94; 'Book-parks and non-sites: Susan Howe's Scripted Enclosures', Jacket 40 (2010) ;'Field Recording as Writing: John Berger, Peter Gizzi and Julian Spahr in Will Montgomery and Stephen Benson (eds), Writing the Field Recording (Edinburgh, 2018) 167-86.

 Between 2006 and 2010 Olsen was the editor of the online journal How(2).
 For a number of years, she ran POLYply with Will Montgomery and Kristen Kreider, a cross-media and intermedia performance series, that incorporated poetry, art, music, and film.
 She continues to be co-curator of the Institute of Electric Crinolines.